Sajad Hussain: From dark alleys and narrow streets to playing for Indian Arrows | Goal.com

 Hence, when Sajad appeared for the trials of Sports Council Football Academy in Srinagar, Sajid Dar was pleasantly surprised.

 "That place has not produced any footballer till now.
-Actually, there has been no real football culture in that area," stated Dar, the honorary technical director of the Sports Council academy.
+Actually, there has been no real football culture in that area," stated Dar, the honorary technical director of the Sports Council academy to Goal.

 It was on the streets of Gund Hassi Bhat that Sajad had his first tryst with football along with his two brothers Ajaz and Adil Hussain.
 When the Sports Council started holding trials under 'Mission 22', Sajad wanted to try his luck.